CiscoISE/terraform-provider-ciscoise/docs/data-sources/certificate_profile.md

 subcategory: ""
 description: |-
   It performs read operation on CertificateProfile.
-  - This data source allows the client to get a certificate profile by name.
-  - This data source allows the client to get a certificate profile by ID.
-  - This data source allows the client to get all the certificate profiles.
+  This data source allows the client to get a certificate profile by name.This data source allows the client to get a certificate profile by ID.This data source allows the client to get all the certificate profiles.
 ---

 # ciscoise_certificate_profile (Data Source)